-- 4. Use PCA and LDA to create a low-dimensional representation for the faces in the training set.
+- 3. Vectorize the images in the training set and compute the covariance matrix for the image vectors.
+Do not forget to subtract the mean and to normalize each image vector to unity before you calculate the covariance matrix. - 4.
+Use PCA and LDA to create a low-dimensional representation for the faces in the training set.
 With each approach, you will retain p eigenvectors.
 For PCA, the p eigenvectors are directly the eigenvectors of the covariance matrix.
 Make sure you use the computational trick discussed in class for calculating the eigenvectors of the covariance matrix.
-For LDA, the eigenvectors are for the matrix $S_W^{-1}S_B$ where S_W is the within-class scatter matrix and S_B the between-class scatter matrix.
-Should it happen that your S_W is singular, then you must use the Yu and Yang's algorithm in your class handout for finding the LDA eigenvectors. - 5.
+For LDA, the eigenvectors are for the matrix $S_W^{-1}S_B$ where $S_W$ is the within-class scatter matrix and $S_B$ is the between-class scatter matrix.
+Should it happen that your $S_W$ is singular, then you must use the Yu and Yang's algorithm for finding the LDA eigenvectors (ref. pages 66 through 71 in Prof. Kak's tutorial on Optimal Subspaces [1]). - 5.
 Project all of training set images into the p-dimensional subspace. - 6.
 Now classify each image in the test set by vectorizing it, projecting the vector into the p dimensional subspace, and using NN (nearest neighbor) classification.
 The NN classification means that your test image gets the same person label as its nearest neighbor in the p dimensional space.
 As mentioned earlier, the person label of a training image is the integer 'XX' in the name 'XX-YY.png' of the image.
 By comparing the 'XX' of the nearest training image with the 'XX' of the test image, you can figure out whether or not the classification is correct. - 7.
 Calculate your classification error rate by repeating this experiment for all the images in the test set.

 For this assignment, show the classification accuracy for both PCA and LDA as a function of the subspace dimensionality p.
 Subsequently, compare the results for PCA and LDA and how they change with p.
-For your homework solution, please turn in a report in pdf format using the blackboard.
+For your homework solution, please turn in a report in pdf format using the BrightSpace.
 The report should include

 - 1. A brief outline of your classification algorithm for both PCA and LDA. - 2.
-A plot showing the classification accuracy for both PCA and LDA: - (a) Compute the accuracy using
+A plot showing the classification accuracy as a function of the subspace dimensionality p for both PCA and LDA.
+Compute the accuracy using

-$$accuracy = rac{\# of test images correctly classified}{total \# of test images}$$
+$$accuracy = \frac{\# \text{ of test images correctly classified}}{\text{total } \# \text{ of test images}}$$

 - 3. Comparison of the results for PCA and LDA. - 4.
-Your source code along with comments.
+Your source code.
+Make sure that your source code files are adequately commented and cleaned up.

-Part 2: Object Detection with Cascaded AdaBoost Classification
+3 Task 2 : Object Detection with Cascaded AdaBoost Classification